jbrown2002/weather/README.md

 ## Transformation

-After extraction, the data undergoes several transformations:
+After extraction, the API data goes under a couple of transformations:

-Temperature conversion: Kelvin to Celsius
+Temperature Conversion: Kelvin to Celsius

 Feels Like: Approximate "feels like" temperature using humidity